psychowood/ghostfolio-docker/README.md

 ## What about this project?

-This repository contains just scripts and configuration files.
-If you want to run ghostfolio in a docker container, you can set it up following these steps:
+This repository contains just scripts and configuration files, if you look inside everything is quite self-explanatory.

+Some notes about my choices, in case you were wondering:

+- The ghostfolio-base container will not run, it will start then stop.
+This is normal, it's used as a base to run the setup scripts (steps 3 and 4).
+It could be replaced with a longer docker run command including all the volume mappings needed, but I find it cleaner cleaner having everything in a compose file
+- The base, server and client containers could probably be distributed as docker images.
+Maybe in the future, if the official team will not release an official image
+- The compose file uses a local directory for ghostfolio-data instead of using a standard volume: this way it is easier to edit/patch/check files in case of errors.
+If you want to use a standard volume instead, you can edit the docker-compose.yml file removing the driver* sections
+- This project is developed and tested on [BurmillaOS](https://burmillaos.org/)
+- The default UID and GID are 1100:1100

+## Enough said, I want to run it!

+You can set it up following these steps:

 <details>
 <summary> 1. <code>git clone</code> this repo in a folder of your choice inside your docker host.</summary><p>